scorpido74/azure-docs.nl-nl/articles/active-directory/saas-apps/smarteru-tutorial.md

 ms.topic: tutorial
 ms.date: 03/19/2019
 ms.author: jeedes
-ms.openlocfilehash: 07c7a15ea713bb6f73e1174a681dcccb5e79e289
+ms.openlocfilehash: 61d7a2a7e4a60794710d602dab6b54e894bfc475
-ms.sourcegitcommit: d4dfbc34a1f03488e1b7bc5e711a11b72c717ada
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "67090523"
+ms.locfileid: "74232027"
 ---
-# <a name="tutorial-azure-active-directory-integration-with-smarteru"></a>Zelfstudie: Azure Active Directory-integratie met SmarterU
+# <a name="tutorial-azure-active-directory-integration-with-smarteru"></a>Tutorial: Azure Active Directory integration with SmarterU

-In deze zelfstudie leert u hoe u SmarterU integreren met Azure Active Directory (Azure AD).
+In this tutorial, you learn how to integrate SmarterU with Azure Active Directory (Azure AD).
-SmarterU integreren met Azure AD biedt u de volgende voordelen:
+Integrating SmarterU with Azure AD provides you with the following benefits:

-* U kunt beheren in Azure AD die toegang tot SmarterU heeft.
+* You can control in Azure AD who has access to SmarterU.
-* U kunt uw gebruikers worden automatisch aangemeld SmarterU (Single Sign-On) met hun Azure AD-accounts inschakelen.
+* You can enable your users to be automatically signed-in to SmarterU (Single Sign-On) with their Azure AD accounts.
 * U kunt uw accounts vanaf één centrale locatie beheren: de Azure-portal.

 Zie [What is application access and single sign-on with Azure Active Directory?](https://docs.microsoft.com/azure/active-directory/active-directory-appssoaccess-whatis) (Wat houden toegang tot toepassingen en eenmalige aanmelding met Azure Active Directory in?) als u wilt graag meer wilt weten over de integratie van SaaS-apps met Azure AD.